 Last Updated on

-It doesn’t matter if you are spending a few days or a few months, you will always find something new and exciting to do in Japan.
-Check out my ultimate one month itinerary for travelling in Japan.
-It includes all the best activities between Tokyo and Hiroshima.
+It doesn’t matter if you are spending a few days or one month in Japan, you will always find something new and exciting to do in Japan.

 Why you should visit Japan

 Japan is one of the most interesting countries in Asia and in the world.
 I love everything about Japan and Japanese people especially when it comes to some of the Japanese customs that are so uniquely different from everywhere else in the world.

 Plus, there is so much to do in Japan.
 You can enjoy the big city of Tokyo, the delicious cuisine in Osaka, temple-hop in Kyoto, learn about the atomic bomb in WWII in Hiroshima, and everything else in between.

 In the warmer months, explore one of the numerous hiking trails including the Nakasendo Trail where you can hike from Kyoto to Tokyo.
 Experience cherry blossom in the spring is a must!
 And not to mention, the fall foliage is exceptionally beautiful during autumn.
 And if you are into winter sports, look no further and make your way to the snowy alps of Niseko, Aomori or Hakuba.